gelatodigital/gelato-network/README.md

 **Example #1:** Swap 100 DAI to ETH on Uniswap every week

-**Example #2:** Automatically refinance my loan to between multiple lending protocols to always get the highest yield
+**Example #2:** Automatically refinance my loan between multiple lending protocols to always get the highest yield

 A **regular dapp** like uniswap.exchange requires users to interact with it manually by sending transactions every time they want to swap tokens.
 Users that want to sell 100 DAI every week on uniswap have to manually do it every week.